AlexCC93/readthedocs_test/docs/source/Writting publisher and subscriber nodes. Python.rst

       rclpy.spin(minimal_publisher)

-      # Destroy the node explicitly
-      # (optional - otherwise it will be done automatically
-      # when the garbage collector destroys the node object)
       minimal_publisher.destroy_node()
       rclpy.shutdown()

 - First the rclpy library is initialized.
 - A node is created by instantiating an object of the ``MinimalPublisher`` class.
-- ``rclpy.spin(minimal_publisher)`` starts the ROS2 event loop for the specified node (``minimal_publisher``).
-The event loop is responsible for processing messages, handling callbacks, and maintaining the communication infrastructure of the ROS2 system.
+- ``rclpy.spin(minimal_publisher)`` starts the ROS 2 event loop for the specified node (``minimal_publisher``).
+The event loop is responsible for processing messages, handling callbacks, and maintaining the communication infrastructure of the ROS 2 system.
 - ``minimal_publisher.destroy_node()`` explicitly destroys the node represented by ``minimal_publisher``.
-- ``rclpy.shutdown()`` shuts down the ROS2 system.
+- ``rclpy.shutdown()`` shuts down the ROS 2 system.
 It releases resources allocated by the ROS2 middleware and cleans up the environment.

 2. Publisher, python.
 Adding dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the python script is ready, make sure the dependencies to run this script are correctly configured in the ROS2 environment.
+Once the python script is ready, make sure the dependencies to run this script are correctly configured in the ROS 2 environment.
 Navigate to ``py_pubsub/package.xml`` and add the following just below the ``<license>`` tag:

 .. code-block:: console